logo for volleyballadvisors.com

 • Show an example.
 Repeat several times.

-• Point out important parts; approach steps, arm usage, lift off, use of the body in the air, arm swing
+• Point out important parts; approach steps, arm usage during the approach, lift off, arm usage during the lift off, how to use the body in the air, arm swing, safe landing, etc.

 • First players practice the skill without the ball